-LEVEL II INFRACTIONS PREVIOUS CHANCE NEW INFRACTION CHANGE INFRACTION DEFINITION Possession of an item that could be used as a weapon on center or under center supervision Further defined.
+LEVEL II INFRACTIONS PREVIOUS CHANGE NEW INFRACTION CHANGE INFRACTION DEFINITION Possession of an item that could be used as a weapon on center or under center supervision Further defined.
 Possession of a potentially dangerous item Knowingly possessing, without authorization or legitimate purpose, an instrument or substance that could readily be used to inflict bodily harm.
-Example: Box cutter, scissors, trade tools, Use, possession, or sale of alcohol on center Elevated to Level I (above). drain cleaner.
-Theft or possession of stolen goods The act of committing the theft is separated from possession of stolen goods.
-Theft/stealing Taking the property of another person or entity with the intent of permanently depriving the owner.
+Example: Box cutter, scissors, trade tools, Use, possession, or sale of Elevated to Level I (above). drain cleaner. alcohol on center Theft or possession of stolen goods heft or possession of stolen Theft/stealing Taking the property of another person or entity with the intent of permanently depriving the owner.
 Both remain Level II.
 Possession of stolen goods Possessing items that one knows, or reasonably should know, are stolen.
 Alcohol intoxication on center or under center supervision Elevated from Level III to Level II.
 Intoxication on center or under center supervision Exhibiting a state in which one's capacity to act or reason normally has been inhibited by the ingestion of a substance with the intent to cause such a state.
 Note: Suspected intoxication from use of alcohol may be confirmed by a breathalyzer test if alcohol is found in the breath or saliva.
 However, this definition includes intoxication as a result of substances other than alcohol, so a negative breathalyzer does not preclude a student from being charged with an intoxication infraction.
-Note: Possessing, consuming, or distributing alcohol while on center or
+Note: Possessing, consuming, or distributing alcohol while on center or while off center but on a center-supervised activity is categorized as a